 I had the chance to meet Samuel Obara during the 2nd edition of Portugal Lean Summit and it was truly inspiring to hear his words.
-His message fits perfectly for all population already involved in lean/kaizen initiatives or willing to start: simple message for something difficult to implement.
+His message fits perfectly for all populations already involved in Lean/Kaizen initiatives or willing to start: a simple message for something difficult to implement.

 The performance was splendid.
 It was of high quality, overwhelming, surprising and all of that in still a very nice and humble way.
 A cherishable performance for our community.
 I am also very glad to inform you that Samuel’s part of the conference received the highest scores in the evaluation.
 These are very high scores for our community.
 We are very proud to have had the opportunity to work with him.

-Sammy did a great job at presenting Lean as a way of thinking and not as the ‘flavor of the month’ program designed to produce results.
-It is a very different approach from most training that recommend a tool and imply a result of using the tool.
+[Honsha] did a great job at presenting Lean as a way of thinking and not as the “flavor of the month” program designed to produce results.
+It is a very different approach from most trainings that recommend a tool and imply a result of using the tool.

 The most interesting aspect of the seminar was the reasoning about the concepts and the purity behind the elements of Toyota.
 Sometimes we transfer a degree of bureaucracy greater than necessary.

-Sammy always demonstrates the true Lean Thinking with a very simple way for everybody.
+Sammy always demonstrates the true Lean Thinking in a very simple way for everybody.
 His teaching is simple to understand.
-I am myself his fan because of his cleverness with Lean.
+I myself am his fan because of his cleverness with Lean.

-The presentation was excellent, all companies should incorporate the Lean concept.
-The interesting part of the session was the slides, simple, but the message was delivered.
-Even the slides show that with simplicity on ideas we achieve the intended goal.
+The presentation was excellent; all companies should incorporate the Lean concept.
+The interesting part of the session was the slides: simple, but the message was delivered.
+Even the slides show that with simplicity of ideas, we achieve the intended goal.

 Great session – the day really flew by.
-Sammy brings a great mix of expertise, excellent presentation skills, humor, exercises and examples to present, clarify and drive the points home.
+[Honsha] brings a great mix of expertise, excellent presentation skills, humor, exercises, and examples to present, clarify, and drive the points home.

 Through the Lean Culture seminar held at the Administration School of Sao Paulo State University, Sammy Obara has proven to be one of the main authorities when it comes to Lean or TPS.

-Although working in a Japanese company where it applies Toyota’s concepts and methodologies, I admit that Obara-san’s talk was very important, if we don’t understand the real purpose of the concepts and methodologies, we take the risk of applying and disseminating them in a wrong way.
+Although I work in a Japanese company that applies Toyota’s concepts and methodologies, I admit that [Honsha’s] talk was very important.
+If we don’t understand the real purpose of the concepts and methodologies, we take the risk of applying and disseminating them in the wrong way.

 I congratulate Sammy for the way he conducts his explanations.
 He gives us a clear vision of how we can leverage the continuous improvement process in our organization, emphasizing the total involvement of everyone in search of the simple and effective.

-Sammy’s seminars are always very inspiring.
+[Honsha’s] seminars are always very inspiring.
 This time was no different.
-I like the logical way he uses on his slides.
+I like the logical way he uses his slides.
 The construction of the presentation is always very didactic.
-I just loved the correlation between the US and Japan and the rational deployment.
-I really like Honsha’s approach, the seriousness of their work and the great content they have.
+I just loved the correlation between the U.S. and Japan and the rational deployment.
+I really like Honsha’s approach, the seriousness of their work ,and the great content they have.
 Honsha today, in my view, is among the largest and most remembered consulting organizations out there.

-You gave me great insight into where a number of lean efforts are not succeeding over the long term.
-Sammy definitely addresses some of the concerns of our members.
-The results were terrific and the presentation was one of the best that this APICS Chapter has had over the past 5 years.
+You gave me great insight into where a number of Lean efforts are not succeeding over the long term.
+[Honsha] definitely addresses some of the concerns of our members.
+The results were terrific and the presentation was one of the best that this APICS Chapter has had over the past five years.

-Sammy Obara’s deep mastery of the Toyota Production System is demonstrated in his workshop, “Kaizen: The Culture of Continuous Improvement”.
-Through practical examples and exercises participants learn the essential elements of Kaizen supported with Sammy’s insights.
+[Honsha’s] deep mastery of the Toyota Production System is demonstrated in the workshop, “Kaizen: The Culture of Continuous Improvement.”
+Through practical examples and exercises, participants learn the essential elements of Kaizen supported by [Honsha’s] insights.
 The workshop gave me new insights on how to implement and nurture a culture of Kaizen within my organization.

 The Lean Training provided a very good insight on overall Lean strategy.
-I personally value the way Sammy delivered the training course where he started with a “fun” activity, then proceeded to explaining why those techniques were useful, before going directly into how to use them.
-The exercises though were easy to complete, demonstrated very good application of the use of the techniques.
+I personally value the way [Honsha] delivered the training course where he started with a “fun” activity, then proceeded to explaining why those techniques were useful, before going directly into how to use them.
+The exercises though were easy to complete and demonstrated very good application of the use of the techniques.

-The event as a whole was excellent, very well organized, punctual and workshops well chosen for the event, being Sammy’s workshop the best of them all.
-The way Honsha presented was very dinamic and easy to understand, I consider the speaker as being “complete”, since he knows A LOT about the philosophy, he interacts with the public, he arouse the interest in the attendees and he speaks in an objective manner.
+The event as a whole was excellent, very well organized, punctual, and the workshops well chosen for the event, [Honsha’s] workshop being the best of them all.
+The way Honsha presented was very dynamic and easy to understand.
+I consider the speaker as being “complete,” since he knows A LOT about the philosophy, he interacts with the public, he arouses the interest in the attendees, and he speaks in an objective manner.
 Congratulations on the work of the Honsha team!

 We were honoured to have Sammy Obara as a keynote speaker at our Lean Management Summit this year.
 Participants loved his presentation and his style of delivering the message.
-Well though through, clear and lively, brought with a great sense of humour.
-We loved Sammy and can recommend him to anyone who is in need of a Lean Sensei, with a great business acumen.
+Well-thought through, clear and lively, brought with a great sense of humour.
+We loved Sammy and can recommend him to anyone who is in need of a Lean Sensei with a great business acumen.

-Sammy is one of these unique people in the Lean field, with deep knowledge about the sources of Lean thinking, extraordinary lecturer and a visionary professional.
+Sammy is one of these unique people in the Lean field with deep knowledge about the sources of Lean thinking, who is an extraordinary lecturer and a visionary professional.
 It’s a privilege to attend events where he is lecturing and that makes us think over how to overcome cultural boundaries and to unveil the key Lean benefits to the companies.